1919–20 PCHA season: Playoffs

-Stanley Cup Finals
+Stanley Cup Final

 Ottawa won the first two games of the series.
 After Jack Darragh scored the game-winning goal in their 3–2 victory in game one, goaltender Clint Benedict led the Senators to a 3–0 shutout win in game two.
 Seattle won game three, 3–1, before the series was shifted to Toronto because of Ottawa's slushy ice conditions (the Ottawa Arena did not have artificial ice).
 Frank Foyston then scored twice to lead the Mets to a 5–2 victory in game four to even the series.
 In the fifth game, Darragh recorded a hat-trick to lead the Senators to a 6–1 win to clinch the Cup.